-The depression years held up the rapid development of Yeamans Hall, preserving the timeless quality of the original development through the years.
-What we experience now is basically the same as was experienced in 1925!
+The depression years held up the development of Yeamans Hall, preserving the timeless quality of the original development through the years.

-Seth Raynor's golf course is a joy to play.
+But, back to the golf- Seth Raynor's golf course is a joy to play!

 Maintenance is a little less intense here than many modern courses, but there were no complaints from us - the course was well presented.

-And Tom Doak also suggested the club clean out the trees serving as a backdrop to the par 3 3rd hole, to give clear viewing of the magnificent vista we see today across the marshland.
-A masterstroke!
+And Tom Doak also suggested the club clean out the trees serving as a backdrop to the par 3 third hole, to give clear viewing of the magnificent vista we see today across the marshland.